caikit/website/docs/architecture_layers.md

 ### Model Mesh

+In addition to acting as a standalone server, the [gRPC Server](#grpc-server) implements the [`kserve` ModelMesh Sering](https://kserve.github.io/website/0.8/modelserving/mms/modelmesh/overview/) interface as a [ServingRuntime](https://kserve.github.io/website/0.8/modelserving/servingruntimes/).

 ## 4. AI Domain Interfaces

+The `caikit.interfaces` module is the home of concrete AI data structures and `task` definitions.
+These definitions act as a taxonomy of domains and problems within those domains to help standardize interfaces across implementations in derived libraries.
+Generally speaking, a `domain` is defined by the standard input data type for a group of problems using the canonical acadamic name (e.g. `nlp` for text-based problems, `vision` for image-based problems).
+There are certainly problems which span domains and/or don't align with the semantic meaning of the academic name (e.g. code generation which is text based, but not natural language).

 ### Domain Data Model

+Each sub module within `caikit.interfaces.<domain>` holds a `data_model` module that defines the key [dataobject](#data-modeling) structs for the tasks within the given domain.

 ### Domain Tasks

+Each sub module within `caikit.interfaces.<domain>` holds a `tasks` module that defines the key [task signatures](#tasks) for the problems to be solved in the given domain.

 ## 5. AI Domain Libraries